ror-community/ror-site/content/blog/2020-11-11-who-is-the-ror-community.md

 The ROR Community Advisory Group is a voluntary group of about fifty users and stakeholders interested in adopting and championing ROR in their work and networks.
 Members participate in regular meetings to discuss project updates and provide feedback.

 Group members are located around the world, reinforcing ROR's global reach.
+It would be great to see even greater coverage in the future.

 {{< figure src="/img/ror-community-map.png" >}}

-Group members also represent a range of organizations, reinforcing the broad application of uses for ROR.
+Group members also represent a range of organizations, reinforcing the range of stakeholders with an interest in ROR.

 {{< figure src="/img/ror-community-orgtypes.png" >}}

 ROR also coordinates coordinating smaller working groups in specific domains, one focused on publisher adoption and the other focused on curation.
-Some members of these groups also participate in the activities of the broader community advisory group.
+Some members of these groups also participate in the activities of the broader advisory group.

 [ROR Supporters](https://ror.org/supporters/) are community members who have invested financially in ROR and/or signed on to a [public statement of support for ROR](https://ror.org/supporters/#ror-signatories).